DEADLINE OCTOBER 18, 2019!

 Following the formal classroom instruction, Master Gardener interns receive hands-on training in the UConn Extension offices or the Bartlett Arboretum; they are supervised in researching a broad range of horticultural concerns, including identifying insects and plants, diagnosing plant diseases, and providing sound science-based cultural recommendations.
 In addition, interns engage in a wide range of community outreach projects.
 Examples include community gardens, horticultural therapy, educational booths for programs ranging from Earth Day celebrations to county fairs, and working with the CT Invasive Plant Working Group, just to name a few.

 - 100+ class hours.
 Classroom training includes approximately three hours of on-line material as well as one half-day per week for 16 weeks, 9:00 AM – 1:00 PM, January – April 2019 at one of five locations around the state.
-The Farmington class is an evening class, meeting from 5:30 – 9:30 PM on Wednesdays.
+The Vernon class is on Saturday morning, meeting from 9:00 AM – 1:00 PM on Saturdays.